 Many people make money with real estate, maybe even people you know – neighbors, friends, colleagues – but it’s harder to find stock market success stories.
 They exist, but the data suggests the vast majority of people are terrible at stock picking and market timing.
 But with a mortgage, you get to use much more leverage than with stocks.

 Historically this isn’t true.
 Housing returned 0.4% per year from from 1890 to 2004.
 And that’s just housing prices.
 It forgets all the other stuff I’m going to mention below.

 Location is key.

 Anyone who bought a home in the Bay Area in the 90′s, and held, is up at least 100% as of today, and many regions like Berkeley and San Jose are up 200% or more, which is a compounded return of 5.5% a year from 1995-2015 – 14 times the .4% figure given by James.
 And that includes the entire 2005-2011 housing bubble.

 Buying a home in the Bay Area, although expensive, has proven to be a worthwhile investment, and prices are rising a couple percent a month which for a $2 million home is about $20-30k a month while you sit on your butt and watch TV.
-For all the ‘evils’ of home ownership, its hard to beat that.
+For all the supposed ills of home ownership, it’s hard to beat that.